-- Runner's number.
+Runner's number.
 Don't even get us started about running without a number!
 Please wear your number on the front and make sure you have your emergency contact information filled out on the back of the running bib.

-- There's a reason it's called a run; you're, sort of, supposed to run the course.
+There's a reason it's called a run; you're, sort of, supposed to run the course.
 The police cannot open the streets until everyone is off the course; ever dealt with an unhappy policeman?
 The finish line officially closes at 10:30 am.
-If walking is your forte, participate in our walking event (a fantastic one) on Saturday at the Masonic Care Community.

-- This one walks hand in hand with number 6.
+This one walks hand in hand with number 6.
 Bus service between the finish line and start lines begins at 5:30 AM for the 5K and 6:00 AM for the 15K; CATCH THE BUSES EARLY.
-Board the bus at the Con Med parking lot off French Road, busses stop running at 6:45 AM.
+For the 5k catch the Birnie bus at the Con Med parking lot off French Road, busses stop running at 6:45 AM.
 For the 15K, board the Birnie buses either at the corner of Court and State Street or Whitesboro Street, near the rear of the Post-Race Party.
 For 15K runners the last bus leaving from the finish line will be at 7:00 am sharp!
 You don't want to be waving goodbye to your fellow runners as the bus drives away!

 Birnie Buses will take runners back to the starting areas of both the 5K and 15K after the race, the boarding point is Columbia Street behind the brewery parking lot.

-BTW thank all the drivers and volunteers for taking care of you.
+BTW thank all the Birnie Bus drivers and volunteers for taking care of you.
 They got up early too!

-- Information please.
+Information please.
 Should you have questions, we will have an Information Booth set up in Boilermaker Square near the Polish Community Center.
-Want to know about baggage, transportation, the atomic weight of Zinc OK, we don't know about Zinc but if it's race related they're your people.
+Want to know about baggage, transportation or the atomic weight of Zinc?
+OK, we don't know about Zinc but if it's race related they're your people.
 If your planning on meeting someone, we have a family and friends reunion area, use it, you've got roughly 45,000 other people at the Post Race Party.